bysoft/phonegap-demos/README.md

 The haus for demo applications built with PhoneGap

-# Reason
+# Purpose

-To provide example applications of PhoneGap in use, primarily as a learning tool for those devloping mobile applications with the framework.
+To provide example applications of PhoneGap in use, primarily as a learning tool for those developing mobile applications with the framework.

 # Possible Approaches